-The 1904 World's Fair in Saint Louis Before and After
+The 1904 World's Fair in St. Louis: Before and After

 On a bright summer day the Art Museum might draw a decent crowd and you might catch a few people lounging in the area that was once the Great Basin, but nothing like it was then.
 It is difficult to imagine how it must have looked and even harder to feel what the fair goers must have felt back then.
 Although the Art Museum was the most expensive building to build in 1904 since it was made to last, it was no doubt one of the smaller ones.
 In spite of there being a number of very large palaces, Festival Hall, was the center focus of the entire fair with the Art Museum being well hidden.
 Ironically, Cass Gilbert was the architect of both buildings.